Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 BlackVPN is a Hong Kong-based VPN service from BlackVPN Ltd.

-But their 31 servers in 18 countries pales in comparison to the thousands offered by competitors like NordVPN.
+But their network of around 50 servers in 27 countries still pales in comparison to the thousands offered by competitors like NordVPN.

 That’s not always a deal breaker.